-We invest in the shares of at least 20 companies listed on the Alternative Investment Market (AIM) that we believe qualify under Business Relief (BR) legislation.
-We focus on AIM-listed companies that have a market capitalisation below £150 million, otherwise known as ‘micro-cap’ companies.
+We invest in 25-40 companies that are listed on AIM and we believe qualify under business relief (BR) legislation.
+We focus on AIM-listed companies that have a market capitalisation below £500 million, otherwise known as ‘smaller companies'.

 The key criteria we use to identify the right companies to invest in are:

 - The business’s ability to maintain an advantage over its competitors.

 - The company’s valuation in comparison to similar companies.

 - The growth potential of the company and its sector.

 - The profitability of the company and its cash flow yield.

 Our approach is to take strategic, long term investment positions in companies that have passed our rigorous due diligence process.